edoardosarri24/reinforcement-learning/README.md

 python main.py --env cart_pole|lunar_lander [OPTIONS]
 ```

-If you want to run the same experiments, execute the following command:
+If you want to run the same experiments, execute the following command in `src` folder:
 ```bash
 ./script.sh
 ```